Fitness & Recovery

 That's a missed opportunity.
 HRV is arguably the single most informative metric your wearable captures, and once you understand it, it becomes a daily decision-making tool.

-What HRV actually measures
+What heart rate variability actually measures

 Heart rate variability is the variation in time between consecutive heartbeats.
 Despite the name, higher variability is better.
 A heart that beats with slight irregularity (say, 0.85 seconds between one beat and 0.92 seconds between the next) indicates a nervous system that's flexible and responsive.